gaia-x-dases/xapi-lms/statements/accessed_page.md

 ## Description

-The actor has accessed a page of a LMS or a website.
+A user has accessed or navigated a page on a LMS or an e-learning platform.

 ## Example